silexlabs/Silex/packages/silex-lib/dev-notes.md

 - default styles: normal, title1/2/3/4, quote, code...
 - todo in the future: add/remove custom styles

-bugs
-- selection de folder dans CE

 ####2nd step of publish

 * ? publish super lent => plusieurs opérations en parallele
 * add links to sync DB folder with an FTP FTPBox and http://alternativeto.net/software/ftpbox/
-* missing in CE: choose a folder in CE
 * publish settings = choose a folder in CE
 * publish in the file menu => check that CE is logged in and do the export to clean html
-* missing in CE: check logged in and relogin

 ####Containers evolution